audiotool/manual/manuals/getting_started/your_first_project.rst

  * add a melody to your project
  * browse and add samples to the project
  * arrange the instruments and samples to a project
- * export and publish the project to your profile, allowin others to remix it
+ * export and publish the project to your profile, allowing others to remix it

 Getting started
 ^^^^^^^^^^^^^^^